DefGuard/docs/README.md

 * Yubikey Provisioning
 * OpenID connect provider

-## Problems that Defguard adresses and solves
+## Problems that Defguard addresses and solves

 * Your company has self hosted services such as: Git/Jira/Slack etc. and wants an easy to use central logging system with simple and nice UI
 * Fast and easy to setup VPN (Remote access to company resources as above)
-* Webhooks triggered after taking specified actions on user sending user data to provided url which allows you to automate stuff like sending welcome e-mail or creating accounts in different services
+* Webhooks triggered after taking specified actions on user sending user data to provided URL which allows you to automate stuff like sending welcome e-mail or creating accounts in different services

 ## VPN management